mikeizbicki/cmc-csci143/topic_00_overview/README.md

 Labs are always due on midnight of the Sunday of the week that they are assigned (i.e. January 21 for this lab).

+*For this lab only:*
+I will not apply late a late penalty.
+This is so that if you need extra time to review/learn the background material you can have it.

 **Pre-lab work:**

 Everyone should be able to complete the following tasks before lab (regardless of how much background knowledge you already know).